FajarYudy/project-rabbitmq/README.md

-# project-kafka
+# project-rabbitmq
-Spring Boot with Kafka
+Spring Boot with Rabbitmq